tejashpatel962/tejashpatel962/README.md

 ## Hi there 👋

 # 💫 About Me:
-Hi 👋!
 My name is tejash and I'm a Software Engineer from India

 ## 🌐 Socials: